Living in Cyprus and thinking of selling your UK property? Weigh up the pros and cons

 • While property can be a solid investment, it locks your money away in a highly illiquid way.
 If you need to release funds, you may not be able to sell quickly or for the right price.
 And if you just need, say, €20,000, you cannot sell just part of a property.
 In contrast, equity and bond funds can usually be sold fairly quickly and just the amount you need, not the whole investment.

 • While both shares and property have the potential to provide good returns over time, there are always risks with investments.
 And the key to reducing risk is diversification.
-For most people, it is easier to obtain effective diversification through capital investments (which can include shares in property funds), than with bricks and mortar.
+For most people, it is easier to obtain effective diversification though capital investments (which can include shares in property funds), than with bricks and mortar.
 Financial assets also offer more flexibility to change strategy in line with market or personal developments.

 Living in Cyprus and selling UK property| Get advice

-Likewise, if you have recently sold a property, we can recommend ways for you to invest the capital very tax-efficiently to suit your circumstances and objectives, for example, aiming to match the rental income you used to receive, but with less tax to pay.
+Likewise, if you have recently sold a property, we can recommend ways for you to invest the capital very tax-efficiently to suit your circumstances and objectives, for example, aiming to match the rental income you used to receive but with less tax to pay.

 Contact us now for cross-border, specialist advice.